hbctraining/reproducibility-tools/lessons/04_GitKraken.md

 author: "Bob Freeman, Meeta Mistry, Radhika Khetani, Kathleen Keating"
 ---

-In this lesson, our focus will be on gaining an understanding of the basic aims and principles of version control by working with a plain text document using Git (GitKraken & GitHub).
+## Learning Objectives

+* Describe version control
+* Implement version control on text file with Git using the GitKraken interface

 ## Getting Started with Git using a GUI (Graphical User Interface)

-Usually when programmers use Git for version control of their code, they use the command-line user interface, i.e. a terminal interface from a UNIX/Linux OS.
-However, there are several tools that enable the use of Git easily for novices using a Graphical User Interface (GUI), enabling a point-and-click interface.
-Two examples of GUIs are [GitHub Desktop](https://desktop.github.com/) and [GitKraken](www.gitkraken.com).
+Long-time users of Git often use the command-line user interface (CLI), i.e. a Terminal.
+However, there are several tools that enable novices to use Git with a Graphical User Interface (GUI) (point-and-click) interface.
+Two examples of GUIs for Git are [GitHub Desktop](https://desktop.github.com/) and [GitKraken](www.gitkraken.com).
+We will be using the latter.

-Although there are several advantages to using the command line version of Git in the long run, a GUI is a great place to start with learning about version control.
+Although there are several advantages to using Git from the command-line interface in the long run, a GUI is a great place to start with learning the basics.

 > **A Note on Terminology**
 >